Principal Jennifer Foster

 - Visual Arts (drawing, painting and design)

-- English Language Development classes for Emerging Multilingual students
+- English Language Development classes for Emergent Multilingual students

 - Support classes for students with Individualized Education Plans (IEPS)